vilemduha/blendercam/scripts/addons/docs/starting.md

 # Getting Started

-This is a step-by-step tutorial on generating your first toolpath with Fabex.
+This is a step-by-step tutorial on generating your first toolpath with **Fabex**.

 For detailed descriptions of User Interface options go [here](interface.md).